-LinkedCell connects drop down calendar with the specified cell.
+LinkedCell connects the drop-down calendar with the specified cell.

 Else .Visible = False

-This denotes if you select any other cell than this given cell, drop down calendar won’t be visible.
+This denotes if you select any other cell than this given cell, the drop-down calendar won’t be visible.

 2. Drop Down Calendar for Multiple Columns

-If you want to use your drop down calendar for multiple columns, we can follow these steps.
-Remember, you have to insert multiple drop down calendars for doing this.
+If you want to use your drop-down calendar for multiple columns, we can follow these steps.
+Remember, you have to insert multiple drop-down calendars to do this.

-- Place these drop down calendars to your desired position by dragging.
+- Place these drop-down calendars in your desired position by dragging them.

-- We would like to insert drop down calendar in column B and column D. Right-click on the drop down calendar and select View Code.
+- We would like to insert a drop-down calendar in column B and column D. Right-click on the drop-down calendar and select View Code.
 Now, copy the following code and paste it into that sheet.

 Private Sub Worksheet_SelectionChange(ByVal Target As Range) With Sheet5.DTPicker1 .Height = 20 .Width = 20 If Not Intersect(Target, Range("B5:B9")) Is Nothing Then .Visible = True .Top = Target.Top .Left = Target.Offset(0, 1).Left .LinkedCell = Target.Address Else .Visible = False End If End With With Sheet5.DTPicker2 .Height = 20 .Width = 20 If Not Intersect(Target, Range("D5:D9")) Is Nothing Then .Visible = True .Top = Target.Top .Left = Target.Offset(0, 1).Left .LinkedCell = Target.Address Else .Visible = False End If End With End Sub

-- That will create two drop down calendars in column B and column D in a given range.
-You can put any date from drop down calendar in that range.
+- That will create two drop-down calendars in column B and column D in a given range.
+You can put any date from the drop-down calendar in that range.

 You have to change CheckBox from False to True to avoid any error message.

-We have discussed the step-by-step process to insert drop down calendar in Excel.
-We have also tried to show how to use a drop down calendar both for the single column and multiple columns.
+We have discussed the step-by-step process to insert a drop-down calendar in Excel.
+We have also tried to show how to use a drop-down calendar both for single columns and multiple columns.
 I hope you can gain a lot of knowledge from this article.
-If you have any questions, feel free to ask in the comment section, and don’t forget to visit our Exceldemy page for more knowledge.
+If you have any questions, feel free to ask in the comment section.